UCC-Library/UCC-Library-DigiPres/README.md

-# This repository contains python and shell scripts required for the purpose of digital preservation.
+# This repository contains python and shell scripts required for the purpose of digital preservation of unique and distinct collections in UCC Library.

 ## Pre-requisites